Katy Börner: Atlas Series

 Börner is widely known for her Atlas books.
+The Atlas trilogy covers the 100 maps from the first decade of the Places & Spaces: Mapping Science exhibit.
 The first, Atlas of Science: Visualizing What We Know (2010), explains the purposes and practices of science mapping, providing readers with many illustrations of the power of maps to navigate, manage, and utilize knowledge spaces.
 The Atlas of Science won the 2011 Best Information Science Book award from the Association for Information Science and Technology (ASIS&T) and garnered reviews in major magazines, with one reviewer writing that "Börner's magnificent book offers provocative new maps of science that will inspire fresh thinking."
 The second book in the series, Atlas of Knowledge: Anyone Can Map (2015), introduces a theoretical visualization framework meant to guide readers through user and task analysis; data preparation, analysis, and visualization; visualization deployment; and the interpretation of science maps.
 Like its predecessor, the second Atlas was greeted enthusiastically, with one review claiming, "[w]hether you read it cover to cover or just browse the extraordinary examples, you put it down inspired."
-Like its predecessor, the Atlas of Knowledge is abundantly illustrated, using many images from the Places & Spaces: Mapping Science exhibit.
-The final book in the Atlas trilogy, Atlas of Forecasts: Predicting and Implementing Desirable Futures, was published in 2021.
+Like its predecessor, the Atlas of Knowledge is abundantly illustrated, using many images from the Places & Spaces exhibit.
+The third book in the Atlas trilogy, Atlas of Forecasts: Predicting and Implementing Desirable Futures, was published in 2021, and was awarded the PROSE award for excellence in physical sciences and mathematics in 2022.
+The Atlas of Macroscopes: Interactive Data Visualizations (2025), co-authored with Elizabeth G. Record and Todd N. Theriault, covers the 40 interactive data visualizations (aka macroscopes) featured in the second decade of the exhibit.